 One of the largest deals recently was the leasing of some 50,000 sq ft to video app company Byte Dance / TikTok in One Raffles Quay.
 Grant Thornton has relocated from Robinson Point to Asia Square Tower 1.
 On the edge of the CBD Nu Skin has leased 20,000 sq ft in UE Square, relocating from The Central.
 Outside the CBD, Roche Singapore has moved from Great World City to Paya Lebar Quarter.

 79 Robinson Road, which is scheduled to receive TOP in May, has been the most active of the new developments and has recently secured Howden Insurance / RKH Speciality as a new tenant.
 Other recent tenants include IMF and drinks giant William Grant & Sons.
-Competing scheme, Afro Asia i-Mark has recently secured Radisson Hotel Group as a new tenant, who will be relocating from HarbourFront Tower 2.
-Co-working space operator The Great Room has also committed to lease some 37,000 sq ft in this scheme.
+Competing scheme, Afro Asia i-Mark has recently secured co-working space operator The Great Room as a new tenant, who has committed to lease some 37,000 sq ft.

 Even schemes scheduled for completion next year, such as CapitaSpring, are now jockeying for tenants and Squarepoint Operation will relocate there from CapitaGreen next year.Click to download

 Between 2020 and Q4 2022 approximately 5 Million sq ft of office space is expected to be completed.
 Averaged over 3 years this would work out to be approximately 1.66 Million sq ft per annum, which is not far off the historic 10 year average of 1.75 Million sq ft, but is still a shortfall of 100,000 per annum.